Bunbury woodchip bombing: The bombing

 On the morning of 19 July 1976, Michael Haabjoern and John Chester arrived in Bunbury, having driven a stolen car from Manjimup.
-The car contained more than 1000 sticks of gelignite, fuses, detonators and timing devices stolen from a Perth magazine.
-The motive of the protesters was to destroy the port's loading facilities and prevent the export of woodchips from Western Australia's old growth Karri and Jarrah forests for at least 18 months.
+The car contained more than 1,000 sticks of gelignite, fuses, detonators and timing devices stolen from a Perth magazine.
+The motive of the protesters was to destroy the port's loading facilities and prevent the export of woodchips from Western Australia's old-growth karri and jarrah forests for at least 18 months.
 During that time they hoped to create a groundswell of opposition to the woodchipping industry with laws passed to prevent it in future.

-Wearing stocking masks and armed with a .303 rifle, the two men cut through the fencing and held the watchman, Trevor Morritt, up at gunpoint.
+Wearing stocking masks and armed with a .303 rifle, the two men cut through the fencing and held up the watchman, Trevor Morritt, at gunpoint.
 Haabjoern set the charges at three critical points of the machinery and informed the watchman of their plans whilst also checking whether any personnel would be passing through the site.
 They then left the facility in Morritt's car, taking him with them.
-Morrit would later describe Chester as agitated and a "loose cannon", whereas Haabjoern was "fairly cool and calm.
+Morritt would later describe Chester as agitated and a "loose cannon", whereas Haabjoern was "fairly cool and calm.